sericaia/react-msf-presentation/slides/lifecycle.md

 ### Mounting

-#### `componentWillMount`
+<p class="lifecycle-header">componentWillMount</p>

-Invoked once, immediately before the initial rendering occurs.
-You can mutate the state that it will be reflected when rendered for the first time
+* Invoked once, immediately before the initial rendering occurs.
+* You can mutate the state that it will be reflected when rendered for the first time

-#### `componentDidMount`
+<p class="lifecycle-header">componentDidMount</p>

-Invoked once, **after** the being rendered for the first time and attached to the DOM.
+* Invoked once, **after** the being rendered for the first time and attached to the DOM.

 Note: You can use `componentDidMount` to start logic in the component, like some asynchronous data fetching, timers, etc.